Wage assessments in Australian Disability Enterprises

 What is the Business Services Wage Assessment Tool (BSWAT) and how does it work?

-The most commonly used wage assessment tool is called the Business Services Wage Assessment Tool (BSWAT) – about half of supported workers have their earnings assessed using this tool.
+Developed by this department, the Business Services Wage Assessment Tool (BSWAT) is the most commonly applied wage determination tool used in Australian Disability Enterprises (ADEs) – about half of the supported employees in ADEs have had their wages assessed using this tool.

 The BSWAT has two components that assess both the productivity and competency of supported employees.